 The HEIs' researchers are directed to conduct research that is anchored in the existing program of the office of the research department and the research center/s of the university.
 In doing so, there is a greater chance that research projects or proposals will be approved and supported by the research department.
 As stressed by the administrators, the review committee is very particular to this matter.
 Hence, during the development of research project, the teacher-researchers have to be acquainted first with the research agenda of the institution.
-This is one of the role of the college research coordinator, to coordinate to the college/department the university research agenda and to initiate (with the college dean) in the synchronization of these agenda with the research objectives of the college/ department.
+This is one of the role of the college/department the university research agenda and to initiate (with the college dean) in the synchronization of these agenda with the research objectives of the college/department.